 The crickets from the Chao Phraya river are barely audible over the cement trucks working well past midnight to build yet another luxury condominium tower.
-The sounds of the Thai bells from the Grand Palace settle in the sticky heat as people disappear into air conditioned buildings for a long day of work.
+The sounds of the Thai bells from the Grand Palace settle in the sticky heat as people disappear into air-conditioned buildings for a long day of work.
 The construction cranes creek and sway all day, only becoming still during the impressive crack and roll of evening electrical storms.
 The Thai language sounds melodious and tranquil and somehow drowns out the noise of a “developing” country.

 Breath Deeply … Sometimes

-There are times in Bangkok when we smell something completely ambrosial, like coconut ice cream or phad thai cooking in hot walk.
-Nausea sometimes sets in after a stream of unpleasant smells of decay, standing water, dried fish and traffic fumes.
+There are times in Bangkok when we smell something completely ambrosial, like coconut ice cream or phad thai cooking in a hot walk.
+Nausea sometimes sets in after a stream of unpleasant smells of decay, standing water, dried fish, and traffic fumes.
 The smells we will take with us are the incense burning bright at neighborhood temples, a strong glass of boba tea, and chili scented rice drowning in tangy coconut milk.

 There is Something Fishy Going on

 You can almost taste the fish sauce in the Bangkok air.
-Some of the most memorable palatable moments we have had are Sunday lunch at the Chatachak Market.
-From vegetarian phad thai to homemade soda popsicles, dragon fruit smoothies and sticky rice with mango, we never left hungry.
+Some of the most memorable palatable moments we have had our Sunday lunch at the Chatachak Market.
+From vegetarian phad thai to homemade soda popsicles, dragon fruit smoothies, and sticky rice with mango, we never left hungry.
 While we never ate fish soup for breakfast, we tried a host of new flavors every day and never knew quite what we were going to get.

 Aware of Every Touch